Healthdirect Free Australian health advice you can count on.

 Your hot flushes may continue after menopause.

-Research shows that people who have hot flushes at menopause may be at increased risk of:
+Research shows that people who have hot flushes at menopause may be at an increased chance of:

 Resources and support